garciaml/BrainQCNet/BrainQCNet_GPU/README.md

 ## Step 4: Get our best model
 In order to be able to run BrainQCNet, please download saved_models.zip that contains our best model [here](https://drive.google.com/file/d/16kmV3B6EM7_8ObRlejyjq18JvPv-KHr2/view?usp=sharing).

-You will need to unzip saved_models.zip, and to move saved_models/ to a choosen folder.
+You will need to **unzip saved_models.zip**, and to move **saved_models/** to a choosen folder.
 We will need to refer to the path of this chosen folder when launching the app.

 ## Step 5: Run BrainQCNet